hd-UQ/cd_dynamax/Goals.md

     - How to deal with MLE vs MAP
         - Simply editing log-priors?
 (Iñigo)
         - Editing fit_sgd with an argument?

+## From Matt's notes

+Things to go after next:

+1. Scalings and normalizations.
+-Currently, I “cheat” by using the mean/std of all 3 true states to normalize the RHS.
+-We should be trying to discover any necessary scalings or only use mean/std from the observables

+2. Automate and improve SGD
+-Re-implement the validation loss options in SGD -Start using “ReduceLR_on_Plateau” (https://optax.readthedocs.io/en/latest/_collections/examples/contrib/reduce_on_plateau.html)
+—> note that this was added to optax ~6 months ago, and thus is not available in our conda env.
+We should probably update, but do this carefully in a new branch

+3. Understand likelihoods better
+-What does it mean to change the diffusion covariance from Bayesian perspective?
+-Are the likelihoods for the learned model very similar to the true model?
+Why / why not?

+4. Build very targeted evaluations
+-e.g., we filter a time series for T_1 time units, then make a forecast over a horizon of length T_2

+5. Quantify uncertainties!
+-Run MCMC initialized at fitted_params, and see what chains look like!
+-For each MCMC sample, perform the evaluation in (4)….then plot the resulting *distribution* of forecasts.
+How well does this capture our uncertainty?

+6. Ensure all COVs are PSD
+-We should think about how to implement all of our filters to behave better!
+-I believe many people have faced these issues, and have devised ways to deal with them.

 ### Code optimization (All Pending)

 - Pending: